 15. Recording King RPS-7-FESTS

-My Review: Coming from the Dirty 30’s line, Series 7, this model is a pretty good acoustic guitar that has the tonality that is almost unbelievable, compared to the price.
+My Review: Coming from the Dirty 30’s line, Series 7, this model is a pretty good acoustic guitar that has a tonality that is almost unbelievable, compared to the price.
 It features extremely well-made cross-lap bracing that is super clean, which is one of the main characteristics of the Recording King brand.
 Apart from that, it is made of excellent materials, combined with the Tobacco Sunburst finish allowing you to have the optimal experience.
 All that is framed and surrounded with the checkboard binding, which, along with the Harmonella stencil fretboard makes everything even prettier and more functional.

-Finish: As for the finish, this model features a Tobacco Sunburst satin body finish, as well as satin neck finish.
+Finish: As for the finish, this model features a Tobacco Sunburst satin body finish, as well as a satin neck finish.
 Also, the headstock overlay is black, which makes this instrument look quite pretty when combined with other elements it offers.

 Who Will Use This the Most: This particular model from the Dirty 30’s Series 7 is suitable for everyone, both beginners and professionals alike because it is quite durable, easy to use, and offers great sound performance, with minimal effort.

-Bottom Line: Recording King RPS from the Dirty 30’s series 7 is a very well-crafted acoustic guitar that is capable of producing well-balanced tones, as well as it looks really good because it is made of the fine materials.
+Bottom Line: Recording King RPS from the Dirty 30’s series 7 is a very well-crafted acoustic guitar that is capable of producing well-balanced tones, as well as it looks really good because it is made of fine materials.

 16. Epiphone Hummingbird Pro

-Strings: 6 steel strings with the dimensions of .012-.053
+|Strings||6 steel strings with the dimensions of .012-.053|

 My Review: Epiphone Hummingbird Pro is a very traditional-looking model, that you can easily recognize whenever you see it because of the distinctive markings.
 This guitar is an acoustic-electric model, and it features 6 strings.
 Its top is made of solid spruce, while the rest of the body is built from mahogany, including the neck.
 That allows it to create really nice, distinctive, and completely pure sound, which can further be customized with the Grover tuners.
 It has a very well-crafted faded cherry sunburst finish, as well as the ornate sight of the hummingbird pickguard, which makes this guitar look even classier than it already is.

 Build Materials: Epiphone Hummingbird Pro is crafted with very decent materials.
-This dreadnought acoustic-electric guitar features solid spruce topside, with the mahogany back and side parts.
+This dreadnought acoustic-electric guitar features solid spruce topside, with a mahogany back and side parts.
 The neck is also built from mahogany and it features Slim-taper D shape, while the bridge, as well as fingerboard, are made of rosewood, with the fingerboard inlay being in the shape of Pearloid parallelogram.
 Nut and saddle are both built from the bone imitation material, with the nut being 1.68” wide.

 Finish: As for the body style and finish, this model features no cutaway body style, as well as pretty decent faded cherry sunburst coloring, with the polyurethane gloss finish.
 Apart from that binding also has different coloring.
 It is white 1-ply on the fretboard, white and black 5-ply on the body, and white 1-play on the back.